GaganBehrh/Student_performance_analysis/README.md

 ## User Stories
 1. As a user, I would like to be able to get a clear message about the kind of analysis i will be performing and what are my options
 2. As a user, I would like to see the entries from the worksheet on the terminal
-3. As a user, I would like to know the total,  of each student
+3. As a user, I would like to know the total of each student
 4. As a user, I would like to the student with maximum percentage and his/her respective grade
 5. As a user, I would like to be able to enter the data entries and update the worksheet